suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 Complex PSX games sometimes rely on concept of *overlays* - code that's loaded/swapped at runtime to work around limited 2MB of RAM.
 If you analyze original executable only - you risk missing the code that was loaded during the exact moment you care about.

 And yet I got an impression that **ghidra_psx_ldr** extension that's mentioned below works better with original executables.
 It's still possible to map overlays for analysis - but that's additional potentially unnecessary work for research-and-forget situations like tracking pointers for achievement development.
 You'd prefer to stick to original executable if you want to analyze entire game thoroughly.

+Sometimes executables can be outright encrypted, but would be decrypted at runtime and available in RAM dump.
+That happened to be the case with [WRC Rally Evolved](https://retroachievements.org/game/19283) for PS2.
 ```

 2. [Install Ghidra](#installing-ghidra)